leeanndroid/LightningAppBuilder/create-contactlist-component.md

 ## What you will learn
 - How to display a Salesforce Report Chart in a Lightning Page
-- [possibly you will learn about report charts...any pointers here about what makes a good chart in S1?]

 ## Step 1: